d16-nichevo/alternity-initiative-tracker/readme.md

 You can see a demo [here](http://members.iinet.net.au/~nichevo/alternity-initiative-tracker/).

-<mark>Be aware that this demo may not represent the latest version!</mark> The latest version is available through [Installation](installation), below.
+__Be aware that this demo may not represent the latest version!__ The latest version is available through [Installation](installation), below.

 ## Installation